Social & Community Development Internships in Auckland

-If you’re looking to gain experience exploring and supporting the complex needs of a community’s most vulnerable, then a Social Work internship is for you.
+If you’re looking to gain experience exploring and supporting the complex needs of a community’s most vulnerable, then a Social & Community Development internship is for you.
 Collaborate alongside dedicated professionals in their efforts to empower, educate and invoke change in those from a range of backgrounds.

 - Learn about the issues faced by other members of society and how you can help to address them